 Prior to moving to Atlanta, Mr. Beck served as Legal Services attorney for indigents in Washington, D.C., produced a television program on the law for a Washington, D.C. television station, developed a mathematical model of the criminal justice system for the Urban Institute in Washington, and served in the U.S. Army, receiving the Meritorious Services Medal and two Army Commendation Medals.

 Mr. Beck has received the prestigious Burton Award, which recognizes legal writing, for an article in Copyright World.
 He is a recipient of the Emory Medal, the highest award of the Emory Alumni Association.
 Mr. Beck was honored by Georgia State University’s College of Law and J. Mack Robinson College of Business with the prestigious 2012 Intellectual Property Legends Award for his outstanding achievements in intellectual property and for being “a highly respected and distinguished leader in the international legal community with nearly 40 years of copyright law experience.”
 In 2013, Mr. Beck was named a “Power 100 Advocate” by the organization On Being A Black Lawyer.
 He was recognized as a non-black attorney who is “strongly committed to diversity in the legal profession.”
-Mr. Beck has been recognized in The Best Lawyers in America® since 1995 and in 2015, he was listed in the areas of Entertainment Law and Intellectual Property Law.
+Mr. Beck has been recognized in The Best Lawyers in America® since 1995 and in 2016, he was listed in the areas of Entertainment Law and Intellectual Property Law.
 He was named a 2012 “Atlanta Lawyer of the Year” in the area of Intellectual Property, a 2013 “Atlanta Lawyer of the Year” in the area of Entertainment Law – Music, Motion Pictures and Television, and a 2015 "Atlanta Lawyer of the Year" in the area of Copyright Law by The Best Lawyers in America®.
 Mr. Beck has been named a Georgia "Super Lawyer" in the areas of Intellectual Property Litigation, Intellectual Property, and Entertainment & Sports by Super Lawyers magazine.
-He was also listed in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property and was listed as #1 in the 2011, 2012, 2013 and 2014 editions.
-Mr. Beck has been recognized as a top practitioner in Trademark, Copyright & Trade Secrets by Chambers Global 2013 and 2014.
-He was recommended by Legal 500 US for Copyright in 2011, 2012, 2013 and 2014.
-He was also honored in 2013 and 2014 as a "Leading Lawyer" by Legal 500 US.
-Mr. Beck was named a 2013 and 2014 "IP Star" by Managing Intellectual Property magazine.
+He was also listed in the 2009 and 2010 editions of Chambers USA: America's Leading Lawyers for Business for Intellectual Property and was listed as #1 in the 2011, 2012, 2013, 2014 and 2015 editions.
+Mr. Beck has been recognized as a top practitioner in Trademark, Copyright & Trade Secrets by Chambers Global 2013, 2014 and 2015.
+He was recommended by Legal 500 US for Copyright in 2015 and the four years immediately preceding.
+He was also honored in 2013, 2014 and 2015 as a "Leading Lawyer" by Legal 500 US.
+Mr. Beck was named a 2013, 2014 and 2015 "IP Star" by Managing Intellectual Property magazine.
 He was recognized by Benchmark: Litigation as a 2011 "Litigation Star” for Georgia and is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.